Deltares/SFINCS/docs/input_forcing.rst

 ---------

 A simple implementation of discharge points is added to SFINCS, specify values in m^3/s.
-First specify the locations in 'sfincs.src'.
+First specify the locations in 'sfincs.src' and then the discharge time-series in 'sfincs.dis'.
+Alternatively, you can provide this as netcdf file in the Delft-FEWS format.

 .. figure:: ./figures/SFINCS_discharge_input_grid.png
    :width: 400px